gonzolgarcia/svpluscnv/README.md

 ## Input data

 Two data types are allowed:\n

 __CNV segmentation data:__ 6 columns (sample, chrom, start, end, probes & segmean).
-Most algorithms studying CNVs produce segmented data indicating genomic boundaries and the segment copy number value (segmean); `svcnvplus` assumes CNV expresed as log-ratios: __e.g.:__ $\log2(tumor/normal)$ Those values do not necesarily represent entire copy number states as many datasets may contain admixture or subclonal populations.\n
+Most algorithms studying CNVs produce segmented data indicating genomic boundaries and the segment copy number value (segmean); `svcnvplus` assumes CNV expresed as log-ratios: __e.g.:__ $\log2(tumor/normal)$ Those values do not necesarily represent entire copy number states as many datasets may contain admixture or subclonal populations.

 __Structural Variant calls:__ 8 columns (sample, chrom1, pos1, strand1, chrom2, pos2, strand2, svclass). are obtained from WGS by identifying reads and read-pairs that align discordantly to the reference genome.
 The types accepted in the svclass field are: duplication(DUP), deletion(DEL), inversion(INV), insertion(INS), translocation(TRA) and breakend(BND) for undefined variants.\n

 As long as the sample field in both segmentation and SVs contains common sets of samples in the 'sample' column, both data types can be integrated.\n

 To explore the basic functionalities of svcnvplus, several two datasets are included:

 * CCLE lung cancer derived cell lines; This data.frames contain information about CNV segments and structural variants respectively for lung cancer derived cell lines.
 This data was obtained from <https://depmap.org/portal/download/>.
     * `svcnvplus::segdat_lung_ccle`
     * `svcnvplus::svdat_lung_ccle`.